 The same bar to subrogation claims also applies in cases brought against state universities and colleges by virtue of Ohio Revised Code 3345.40(B)(2) which contains nearly identical language.

 While a carrier cannot pursue its subrogation rights, the insured’s deductible can be recovered.
-To discuss political subdivisions and how it may apply to a file you’re currently working, contact an attorney with our subrogation practice.
+To discuss political subdivisions and how it may apply to a file you’re currently working, contact one of our subrogation lawyers.